Battle of Elsenborn Ridge: 18 December

 The American withdrawal was hastened by an increasing shortage of ammunition.
 Fortunately for the defense, three tank destroyers of 644th Tank Destroyer Battalion arrived with a good supply of bazookas and anti-tank mines.
 These reinforcements were put to good use when the 12th SS Panzer Division launched a powerful tank and infantry attack on Rocherath-Krinkelt.
 The American forces responded with a powerful artillery barrage supported by mortar fire, bazooka rockets, and anti-tank mines that repelled the German attack around midnight of 18 December.
 The German attack failed to clear a line of advance for the 12th SS.

 On 18 December, German infantry and armor resumed their attack on Rocherath-Krinkelt.
 They were supported by the German 560th Heavy Antitank Battalion equipped with the state-of-the-art Jagdpanther tank destroyer.
-The Jagdpanther was armed with an 88mm cannon and the German leadership expected it to be a decisive element of the battle.
+The Jagdpanther was armed with an 88 mm cannon and the German leadership expected it to be a decisive element of the battle.
 The encounter opened with both sides targeting the village area with repeated artillery strikes, and German armored vehicles advanced into Rocherath-Krinkelt.
 All that day and night, the battle raged, with SS tank and assault guns hitting the villages from the east, supported by a barrage of nebelwerfer rockets.
 These forces were met in turn by heavy artillery shells with proximity fuses and about 20 Sherman tanks belonging to 741st Tank Battalion, and several M10 tank destroyers.
 The narrow streets of the town made effective maneuver difficult.
 Bazooka rounds fired from rooftops and artillery air bursts caused by proximity fuses created a lethal rain of splinters.
-Sherman tanks, hiding in alleyways and behind buildings, quickly knocked out six German tanks; eight more were destroyed by 57mm anti-tank guns, anti-tank rockets, bazookas, and mines.
+Sherman tanks, hiding in alleyways and behind buildings, quickly knocked out six German tanks; eight more were destroyed by 57 mm anti-tank guns, anti-tank rockets, bazookas, and mines.
 Neither side was inclined to take prisoners, and the losses on both sides were heavy.

 Withdrawal stopped

-During the night of December 18-19, 1st and 2nd Battalions, 395th IR occupied positions in the woods north of Krinkelt and south of the Whalerscheid road junction.
-Col. A. J. MacKenzie, acting on orders he thought were from General Lauer, ordered the units to withdraw.
-During the withdrawal, MacKenzie reported to General Lauer on his progress.
+During the night of 18–19 December, 1st and 2nd Battalions, 395th IR occupied positions in the woods north of Krinkelt and south of the Whalerscheid road junction.
+Col. A. J. MacKenzie, acting on orders he thought were from Lauer, ordered the units to withdraw.
+During the withdrawal, MacKenzie reported to Lauer on his progress.
 Lauer told MacKenzie he had given no such order and ordered MacKenzie back into his previous positions.
 The gap in the lines was undetected by the Germans.
 Had they been able to exploit the weakness in the American lines, they could have moved in behind the 2nd Division, possibly threatening the entire unit.
 MacKenzie ordered the troops back into the positions they had held only a few hours before, made extremely difficult due the darkness and risk of being detected.
 The 2nd Battalion commander refused and was immediately replaced by Lt.
 Col. Robert Boyden.
 The troops successfully slipped back into their old foxholes before dawn.